 Brand strategy, developed by Ragged Edge, positions Assembly as the antithesis of the stay in and cosy offering of other hotels.
 “Get Up And Go” delivers this in a concise and impassioned manner.
 This is supported by emotive and enthusiastic copywriting and a graphic identity of typographical juxtaposition and imagery that focuses on access to an exciting and diverse urban experience rather than an interior indulgence.
 This connects posters, interior and exterior signage, social media imagery, tote bags, key cards and packaging.

 New Chapter is a UK-based word therapy start-up that offers a unique approach to counselling.
 This involves participants being invited to express themselves through the written word.
 The synergy between personal development, a forward momentum and the written word as a mode to achieving this forms the basis of New Chapter’s clever logo design created by Paul Belford Ltd. This appears on signage and bookmarks, and is complemented by a similarly weighted grotesque wordmark.

 Selected by Richard Baird.

-There were, however, five projects that stood out, and have made it into BP&O’s Best Of Series.
-These typically balance a strong singular concept, or an appropriate confluence of ideas, with a compelling stylistic character and clear communicative intention that appropriately plays with form, colour, type and layout, as well as material, texture, image and print finish.
+July’s highlights included Paul Belford Ltd’s work for Osofor and Anagrama’s packaging for El Pintor.
+There were, however, five projects that stood out and have made it into BP&O’s Best Of Series.
+Between them these typically balance a strong singular concept or an appropriate confluence of ideas with a compelling visual character and clear communicative intention that appropriately play with form, colour, type and layout, as well as material, texture, image and print finish.